 One gauge of a good life is satisfaction in love, work, and play.

 You may be in transition and know that you’re missing satisfaction in one of those areas.
 Maybe a major relationship has ended through divorce, death of a loved one, a bad breakup.
-Or relationships are just hard for you, whether it’s a dating relationship, a traditional or nontraditional marriage, or relationships with parents, children, friends, coworkers, or supervisors.
+Or relationships are just hard for you, whether it’s a dating relationship, a marriage, or relationships with parents, children, friends, coworkers, or supervisors.

 Or the transition in your love life may be a positive one: dating after a breakup, marriage, starting a family, beginning a new chapter with your partner when your children leave home.

 Work is where you probably spend the majority of your time, so that if there’s a transition in your work life, it can affect the other areas of your life—positively, or negatively!
 I’ve helped many people with transitions to first jobs after college, work-life balance, leaving staff jobs to freelance, leaving the freelance world for staff jobs, negotiating the corporate ladder, scaling back from full-time corporate life to start a family, returning to part-time work or ramping up your career from part-time to full-time work when your children are older.